Last Updated on: 12th June 2023, 08:23 am

 There have been no reports that parrots are sensitive to ultrasonic frequencies or frequencies below 20 Hz (infrasound), even though some other bird species, like owls, have a greater sound frequency.

 How Far Away Can Parrots Hear?

-While it’s difficult to determine how far away parrots can actually hear, they can locate where sounds originate.
+While it’s difficult to determine how far away parrots can hear, they can locate where sounds originate.

 Can Parrots Go Deaf?

 Parrots can’t go deaf.
-That’s because, as explained by Stanford Medicine, the hair cells inside the ear canal that are responsible for a parrot’s hearing abilities regenerate, returning the ear to normal capacity.
+Stanford Medicine explains that the hair cells inside the ear canal responsible for a parrot’s hearing abilities regenerate, returning the ear to normal capacity.

 According to the National Institute on Deafness, most hearing issues are caused by damage to these cells.
 In many cases, the damage leads to the hair’s eventual death.

 Why Do Parrots Need To Hear?

-- Large birds of prey
+- Large birds of prey.

-- Big cats
+- Big cats.